twanglom/PyEGRO/docs/getting-started/installation.md

 ## Installation packages depends

-The PyEGRO GPR module depends on the following packages:
+The PyEGRO depends on the following packages:

 - numpy